asrdo/asr-paper/README.md

 # **Summary of Arabic ASR: Challenges and Progress**
-Main repository of the summary of Arabic ASR: Challenges and Progress written in LaTeX *written in LaTeX*
+Main repository of the summary of Arabic ASR: Challenges and Progress *written in LaTeX*

 *Written by Abdulkader*